10 Wild Cats of Africa and Their Unique Ways of Being a Cat

 So you are dreaming of a wildlife safari, of experiencing the thrill of coming face to face with wild animals on their own turf.
 But which wildlife watching destination should you choose?
 With more than 6,000 national parks across the world and more than 15,000 species of birds and mammals alone, choosing a safari holidays destination can be a daunting task.

-While most people are familiar with African safari destinations, there are many more incredible safari holiday destinations outside of Africa.
 Here you will find wildlife destination guides, suggested itineraries and trip reports from my wildlife watching trips that will help you plan your own wildlife safari.
 Scroll through the posts below or use the main menu to select a particular wildlife watching destination.

 Wild cats are some of the most charismatic animals on earth, and Africa is home to 10 different wild cat species.
 Two of them are big cats: African lion and … Read more